Hariprasath-AI/Problem-Solving---3/README.md

 Around 7000 hours in the traditional approach.
 How it will be in mathematical approach?
 Let's check it...

 ![image](https://github.com/Hariprasath-AI/Problem-Solving---3/assets/74598275/1fa32a24-0394-442e-8241-8d24dde273e3)
 Uffff.....
 Again 0 microsecond which means less than a microsecond.
-The difference is very huge, from 7000 hours to less than 0 microsecond(may be few nanoseconds) which is insane.
+The difference is very huge, from 7000 hours to less than a microsecond(may be few nanoseconds) which is insane.